stanfieldr/ghetto-skype/README.md

+# Word of Caution

+This project is no longer actively maintained.
+Pull requests are welcome and if anyone would like to take over this project, please email robert@stanfield.it

 # Ghetto Skype

 Ghetto Skype is an electron client that uses Web Skype to better integrate with desktop environments found on Linux.